-It’s been awhile since we’ve featured a Costco pick, but today we’ve got a good one that is reminiscent of (and cheaper than) another Rioja Reserva found at Costco that sat atop our Top 10 Reds list for quite awhile — the Vina Eguia.
-Just like that wine, in order to be labeled as a Reserva strict guidelines must be met including three years of aging with at least one of those in oak.
-In the case of this wine that included 2 years in American and French oak barrels, which is just astounding to me given the cost of those barrels and that we’re talking about a $7 wine!
+Of course, in order to be labeled as a Reserva strict guidelines must be met including three years of aging with at least one of those in oak.
+30 months in oak is pretty astounding to me given the cost of those barrels and that we’re talking about a $8 wine!
+(Granted these are likely very large barrels but still.)

-The 2009 Kirkland Signature Rioja Reserva begins with a very pleasant aroma full of blackberry, vanilla and mint along with secondary notes of licorice, balsamic and much more.
-Tasting the wine reveals that classic Rioja character that can only come from being well aged and spending some significant time in oak barrels.
-Having said that, the balance here is wonderful with the oak adding to the experience but never overpowering the rich fruit.
-Smooth and spicy, this wine is a pleasure to drink.
+Tasting the medium-bodied wine reveals that classic Rioja character that can only come from being well aged and spending some significant time in oak barrels.
+This vintage is perhaps a bit more oaky and not quite as balanced as previous years but still offers very good value for the price.
+Smooth with soft tannins and lightly spicy, this wine is a pleasure to drink.
 It ends dry with more blackberry and vanilla plus some long-lasting cola and cinnamon notes.
-A fantastic value that is drinking fabulously right now!